Mission Covenant Church of Norway

 The Mission Covenant Church of Norway is registered as a separate denomination, but each individual with the association has the freedom to practice the beliefs of their respective Norwegian Church groups.
 Each member is also free to practice their own forms of Holy Communion and baptism (infant baptism vs. adult baptism).

-Among the work being done in churches are: church services, Sunday schools, scout, and youth associations.
+Its churches' work involves church services, Sunday schools, scout, and youth associations.
 The Mission Covenant Church of Norway predominantly emphasizes evangelism and missionary work.
 The Mission Covenant Church of Norway has about eight-thousand two hundred registered members – in addition to those who have chosen to remain as members of the Church of Norway.

-Stagedive is a camp that the Mission Covenant Church of Norway organizes each year and is held all over Norway for youths between twelve and sixteen years.
+Stagedive is a camp organized by the church each year and held all over Norway for youths between twelve and sixteen years.

 Henrik Ibsen's Brand

-The first dissident congregation in Norway was established in effect of the priest in Skien Gustav Adolph Lammers resigning his post.
+The first dissident congregation in Norway was established by the priest in Skien, Gustav Adolph Lammers, who resigned from his post in the Church of Norway.
 Lammers is perceived as a role model for the character Brand in the play of the same name.
 Ibsen's mother and especially his sister, Hedvig, were ardent followers of Lammers.
 The Mission Covenant Church in Skien is seen as the direct offspring of this dissident congregation.